amrugal/vagrant_csr1000v/README.md

 ==> rtr1: Matching MAC address for NAT networking...
 ==> rtr1: Setting the name of the VM: rtr1
 ==> rtr1: Clearing any previously set network interfaces...
-==> rtr1: Specific bridge 'en0: Ethernet' not found.
-You may be asked to specify ==> rtr1: which network to bridge to.
-==> rtr1: Available bridged network interfaces:
-1) enp0s3
-2) docker0
-==> rtr1: When choosing an interface, it is usually the one that is ==> rtr1: being used to connect to the internet.
-    rtr1: Which interface should the network bridge to?       enp0s3
-    rtr1: Which interface should the network bridge to? enp0s3
-    rtr1: Which interface should the network bridge to?
-    rtr1: Which interface should the network bridge to?
-    rtr1: Which interface should the network bridge to?
-    rtr1: Which interface should the network bridge to?
-    rtr1: Which interface should the network bridge to?
-1 ==> rtr1: Preparing network interfaces based on configuration...
+==> rtr1: Preparing network interfaces based on configuration...
     rtr1: Adapter 1: nat
     rtr1: Adapter 2: bridged